inductiva/inductiva/docs/simulators/Reef3D.md

 The parallelization of the simulation is handled automatically by Inductiva API, based on the number of cores available in the machine.

 **General Arguments:**
-- `machine_group`: set the machines where the simulations will run.
+- `on`: set the machines where the simulations will run.
 Check [here](Machines) for further detail.
 If not selected the simulations will be picked-up by a default pool shared by everyone.
 - `storage_dir`: set the directory where the output files will be stored in the cloud.
 If not selected the output files will be stored in a folder named with the task id of the simulation.

 For further information on handling the task of the simulation see [here](Tasks).